jonathonherbert/cypress-unit-tests/README.md

 ## Run tests

-`yarn test` for an interactive test runner
+`yarn test` for an interactive test runner.
+Some tests will fail by design, to prove that assertions are working correctly.

-`yarn test-ci` to run headlessly
+`yarn test-ci` to run headlessly for CI.